Crisis on Infinite Earths: Tie-ins

 Superman #415 was a tie-in issue to Crisis on Infinite Earths, indicated by the banner at the top of the cover.
 The cover art is by Eduardo Barreto.

 Elements to set up Crisis on Infinite Earths were put in DC's comics years before the crossover took place; an example of this was the Monitor's appearance in The New Teen Titans.
 In a January 3, 1983 memo, Giordano, Wolfman, and Len Wein instructed editors and writers to use the Monitor twice in the coming year but not to show him: "Because this series involves the entire DC Universe we do ask that each Editor and writer cooperate with the project by using a character called The Monitor in their books twice during the next year".
 This served to set up the series.
 When Wolfman and Giordano reiterated this in a 1984 meeting, some editors were not pleased; one was so miffed he did not speak for the rest of the meeting.

-Tie-ins for Crisis on Infinite Earths were published in DC's ongoing series.
-Unlike the 1991 Marvel crossover storyline The Infinity Gauntlet, where Marvel only published tie-ins in titles that needed a boost in sales, the vast majority of DC's comics featured events that directly tied to the crossover.
+Tie-ins for Crisis on Infinite Earths were published in DC's ongoing series; the vast majority of DC's comics featured events that directly tied to the crossover.
 The following comic book issues were labeled as part of the crossover; their covers contained a banner that read "Special Crisis Cross-Over", along with the logo for DC's fiftieth anniversary.